E class Melbourne tram: Initial Order

 In July 2009, the Victorian Government called for expressions of interest for the construction of 50 new trams.
 The expression of interest stipulated that the trams had to be low floor, to comply with the Disability Discrimination Act, that 40% of the total contract was to be local content, and that the first were to enter service in 2012.

 In October 2009, Alstom and Bombardier were shortlisted to bid for the contract.
 The invitation to tender stated the contract had been declared a strategic project, requiring a minimum 25% local manufacturing content, and 50% local content over the life of the contract, with 150 jobs expected to be created.

-In September 2010, Bombardier was awarded a contract for 50 Flexity Swift low-floor trams, including maintenance to 2017.
+In September 2010, Bombardier was awarded a contract for 50 low-floor trams based on the Flexity Swift product platform, including maintenance to 2017.
 The contract included an option for a further 100 vehicles.
 They were to be built at Bombardier's Dandenong factory with aesthetic design by Bombardier's Brisbane-based Industrial Design team, with propulsion systems and bogies coming from Bombardier's German factories in Mannheim and Siegen respectively.
-They were the first trams built in Australia in 12 years, and the first locally built Melbourne trams since the delivery of the last B-class in 1994.
+They were the first trams built in Australia in 12 years, and the first locally built Melbourne trams since the delivery of the last B Class in 1994.

-A two-thirds mock up was produced for design input, and was unveiled on 24 August 2011; it was displayed at the 2011 Royal Melbourne Show.
-A seven-month delay in delivery was announced in August 2012, with Bombardier stating that design complexity had slowed down construction, and the E-class would be operating from July 2013, with the last tram to be delivered in 2018.
+A two-thirds life-sized mock-up was produced for design input, and was unveiled on 24 August 2011; it was displayed at the 2011 Royal Melbourne Show.
+A seven-month delay in delivery was announced in August 2012, with Bombardier stating that design complexity had slowed down construction, and the E Class would be operating from July 2013, with the last tram to be delivered in 2018.

-The first E-class tram arrived at the Preston Workshops of Yarra Trams on 28 June 2013, to begin final testing, and was publicly unveiled on 1 July 2013.
-Testing started in mid-July 2013, and by September 2013 there were two E-class trams at Preston Workshops undergoing non-passenger testing in preparation for introduction to service in late 2013.
-Two E-class trams entered service on route 96 on 4 November 2013 after an unveiling at Southbank Depot, with a further three in service by January 2014.
+The first E Class tram arrived at the Preston Workshops of Yarra Trams on 28 June 2013, to begin final testing, and was publicly unveiled on 1 July 2013.
+Testing started in mid-July 2013, and by September 2013 there were two E Class trams at Preston Workshops undergoing non-passenger testing in preparation for introduction to service in late 2013.
+Two E Class trams entered service on route 96 on 4 November 2013 after an unveiling at Southbank Depot, with a further three in service by January 2014.

 In July 2014, it was revealed that Yarra Trams would have to build more substations to cope with the large amount of power that the trams require.
-E class trams were introduced to route 11 in June 2015, being housed at East Preston tram depot.
+E Class trams were introduced to route 11 in June 2015, being housed at East Preston tram depot.
 The Depot was changed to the recently upgraded Preston Workshops in April 2016.
-In November 2016, E-class trams were introduced on route 86, sharing the fleet with route 11 (and route 96 to a lesser extent), also from Preston Workshops.
+In November 2016, E Class trams were introduced on route 86, sharing the fleet with route 11 (and route 96 to a lesser extent), also from Preston Workshops, later renamed to New Preston Depot.